NikitaRomanovsky/selenium-pytest-ecommerce-project/README.md

 - Page Object Model (POM) structure is used, with all page-specific functions stored in dedicated classes.
 - All locators are organized in separate locator files specific to each page.
 - Tests are organized in folders based on the feature or functionality they test.
-- Helper functions assist with common tasks such as generating random emails and interacting with the database.
+- Helper functions assist with common tasks such as generating random emails, interacting with the database and sending API requests.
 - HTML reports and screenshots are captured for failed tests to aid debugging.

 ## How my website looks like: